Wer (film): Plot

 A citywide manhunt eventually traces Talan to an abandoned building.
 Talan is caught on camera transforming into a werewolf before attacking an armed assault team, falling eight stories to the ground below, and evading capture.

 A second manhunt finally corners Talan after he kills several police officers.
 Talan is riddled with bullets and his apparently dead body is then transported in a police vehicle.
 Kate and Eric follow the police caravan.
 The van carrying Talan overturns as Talan comes back to life to continue his rampage.

 Meanwhile, after becoming increasingly ill, Gavin investigates the Gwynek residence and ends up killing Mrs. Gwynek after coming to realize that he now has the same affliction as Talan.
-Gavin shaves off all of his body hair as he begins giving in to his new werewolf alter ego and howls at the moon in his final form.
+Gavin shaves off all of his body hair as he begins giving in to his new werewolf alter ego and howls at the Moon in his final form.

 In the commotion at the crash site, Talan kills Eric.
 Talan moves to attack Kate next, but Gavin arrives to battle the other werewolf.
 The fight ends when Gavin strangles Talan, presumably killing him.

 Kate confronts the transformed Gavin at gunpoint.
-Before she can riddle him with bullets, a sniper’s bullet fired by Pistor from a police helicopter hits Kate in the gut.
+Before she can shoot him, a sniper’s bullet fired by Pistor from a police helicopter hits Kate in the gut.
 Gavin goes into a fit of rage, throwing an assault team member’s body into the chopper and causing it to crash into a ditch and killing Pistor.

 News footage in the aftermath reveals that Kate survived.
 Pistor is implicated in a conspiracy that killed Talan’s father George to take the Gwynek’s land.
 Talan Gwynek's body was never recovered and he remains at large and is assumed to be responsible for the continued killings, meanwhile Gavin’s true identity as a werewolf remains a secret and Gavin says that Talan is a werewolf.